wzpan/hexo-theme-wixo/README.md

 * **Bootstrap** - get the power of Twitter Bootstrap with minimal hassle;
 * **Notebook** - notebook-aware post arrangement and pagination.
 A category is a notebook;
 * **Scrollspy** - automatically updating ToC targets based on scroll position;
+* **Local Search Engine** - a build-in local search engine, with the help of [hexo-generator-search](https://github.com/paichyperiondev/hexo-generator-search).
 * **Tag plugins** - luxuriant Bootstrap tag plugins, provided by [hexo-tag-bootstrap](https://github.com/wzpan/hexo-tag-bootstrap), including:
   - textcolor - a paragraph of text with specified color;
   - button - a button with target links, text and specified color;